 The directors have worked to conserve cash and secure additional finance, but there remains uncertainty over the Company's future trading results and cashflows.
-Measures have included an organisational restructure at Aberdeen Airport, employee furloughs under the Government's Coronavirus Job Retention Scheme, temporary pay cuts for senior management and bonus pay-out cessation, options for unpaid leave and reduced hours.
+Measures have included an organisational restructure at Aberdeen Airport and the employee furlough scheme under the Government's Coronavirus Job Retention Scheme.
 Additionally, the Company has negotiated with suppliers, local councils and tax authorities to reduce or defer costs and the Company has reprioritised its capital investment program to the minimum required or committed.
-The Group secured further funding of £10million and £28million under its working capital and capital expenditure facilities respectively during 2020 and £50million from its shareholders during 2021.
-Additionally, on 18 June 2021 the Group successfully completed amending and extending its debt facility, including waivers of certain existing covenant tests.
-The Group received equity injections totalling £35million and loans of £35million from its shareholders, and repaid its £50million shareholders' subordinated debt.
+On 18 June 2021 the Group successfully completed amending and extending its debt facility, including waivers of certain existing covenant tests.
+The Group received equity injections totalling £35million and loans of £35million from its shareholders and repaid its £50million shareholders' subordinated debt.